South Dakota: Rock-Melt Monitoring

 Campbell Scientific monitoring-and-control gear key to important nuclear-waste disposal research

-In 2016, underground tests were performed at the Sanford Underground Research Facility in the former Homestake Mine in Lead, South Dakota, at 518 meters (1,700 feet) below the surface.
-Five boreholes were drilled between two levels (the 1550 and 1700 Levels) to create test zones in rhyolite rock.
+In 2016, underground tests were performed at the Sanford Underground Research Facility (SURF) in the former Homestake Mine in Lead, South Dakota, 518 meters (1,700 feet) below the surface.
+Five boreholes were drilled between two levels (the 1550L and the 1700L) to create test zones in rhyolite rock.
 Hydraulic conductivity tests of the borehole wall were performed within the boreholes to determine hydraulic conductivity at 3-meter (10-foot) intervals.
 A Campbell Scientific CR300 datalogger was used to collect pressure and flow data during conductivity tests.

-On the 1700 Level (below the test zone), a Campbell Scientific CR300 and NL200 network interface collected and transmitted geophone and closure-pole data.
-Geophones were installed to detect potential rock fracturing caused by thermal-mechanical stress, and custom closure poles were used to measure the displacement of the mine drift.
+On the 1700L (below the test zone), a Campbell Scientific CR300 and NL200 network interface collected and transmitted geophone and closure pole data.
+Geophones were installed to detect potential rock fracturing due to thermal-mechanical stress, and custom closure poles were used to measure displacement of the mine drift.

-On the 1550 Level (above the test zone), a Campbell Scientific CR1000 and NL201 network link were used to control the heater power supply, measure temperatures, and measure the water level as water accumulated in the boreholes.
-Alarms were configured that would be triggered if the voltage, current, or temperatures drifted out of range or the connection to the NL201 was lost.
-Four tests were performed between 30 and 43 meters (100 and 140 feet) down the boreholes.
+On the 1550L (above the test zone), a CR1000 and NL201 network link were used to control the heater power supply, measure temperatures, and measure water level as water accumulated in the boreholes.
+Alarms were configured that would be triggered if voltage, current, or temperatures drifted out of range, or connection to the NL201 was lost.
+Four tests were performed, each between 30 and 43 meters (100 and 140 feet) down the boreholes.

 This research identified several challenges that must be addressed before the technology can be applied in a deep borehole environment meant for waste disposal.
 These challenges include withstanding high pressures, and understanding the duration of time needed to create a seal without damaging the rock through thermal-mechanical fracturing.

 Stay in Touch